 Giuseppe "Don Peppino" Pagano on his motivation for making wine

-"Thirty years I was a hotelier," he says.
+"For 30 years I was a hotelier," he says.
 Then Don Peppino got mad.
-Really pissed.
-"In 2003, I was at Ruffino in Tuscany, and when I saw how winemaking is celebrated there, I was thrilled.
+Really pissed off.
+"In 2003, I was at Ruffino in Tuscany, and when I saw how winemaking was celebrated there, I was thrilled.
 And disappointed that it always has to be the others who do the beautiful things well," he says.
 Fortunately, we are not at the wheel, because his emotionality has gone into his marrow.
-There is nothing comparable in Campania or here in the Cilento.
-Nowhere are there wines that have a charisma that would also represent the region abroad.
+There is nothing comparable in Campania or here in Cilento.
+Nowhere here are wines created that have a charisma that would represent the region abroad.
 "From then on, I wanted to make wine," he says.
-He read books on biodynamics, sought advice, wanted to buy vines, because he couldn't possibly realise his idea of quality with the grapes of others.
+He read books on biodynamics, sought advice, and wanted to buy vines, because he couldn't possibly realize his idea of quality with the grapes grown by others.
 He wanted to go back to the roots, and that cost him a lot of money, effort, work and time, because there was no vineyard land to buy.
 "But a piece of forest at the foot of the Dolomites of Cilento, in the middle of the National Park, I found and bought in 2004.
-33 hectares, situated at 400 to 650 meters above sea level.
+33 hectares, located at 400 to 650 meters above sea level.
 Beautiful," he says.
 The way there, however, leads over a winding mountain road.
-Very rough terrain.
+Very impassable terrain.
 "A graveyard of trees," he recalls, pointing over the vines and the 40-year-old olive trees, 800 of which he transplanted here.
 Today, everything looks good, but just getting rid of the diseased trees was a Herculean task.
 "We had to pull out the roots completely, that's what I learned, because there are pests in the roots, and we can't plant vines on them," he says.
-But the fact that he had to dig up the entire vineyard area to a depth of up to one meter, had to re-create the humus for two years, planted legumes and cereals, fertilized with buffalo manure, that was perhaps a bit much for him, too.
-But not as much as the dry comment of Riccardo Cotarella, the superstar of the Italian wine scene, whom he could win as consultant.
+But the fact that he had to dig up the entire vineyard area to a depth of up to one meter, had to re-create the humus for two years, planted legumes and cereals, fertilized with buffalo manure, that was then perhaps a bit much even for him.
+But not as much as the dry commentary of Riccardo Cotarella, the superstar of the Italian wine scene, whom he was able to win over as a consultant.
 When the latter saw the vines, he told Don Peppino that they would press "extreme" wines here.
 "Extreme wines," exclaims Don Peppino.
 "I had no idea what he meant by that.
 Extreme wines!"
-Cotarella meant that one year there would be grapes and the next there wouldn't, because the vineyard site was far too high, and production was precisely high-risk as a result.
-Don Peppino was crestfallen, and when the consultant also advised him to plant Pinot noir, he, who wanted to commit himself to the autochthonous vines, was slightly upset.
+Cotarella meant that there would be grapes one year and not the next, because the vineyard site was much too high, and production was precisely high-risk as a result.
+Don Peppino was crestfallen, and when the consultant also advised him to plant Pinot noir, he, who was committed to autochthonous vines, was slightly upset.
 "I could hardly take that fist bump," he recounts.
-"Was I really wrong?" he asks rhetorically, because so far, thanks in part to global warming, every harvest has been a success.
-Before, Cotarella advised him in a side sentence to buy vineyards further down, on the calmer slopes of Giungano, because there, there one could make a "great" wine.
+"Was I really wrong?" he asks rhetorically, because so far every harvest has been a success, thanks in part to global warming.
+Earlier, Cotarella advised him in an aside that he should buy vineyards further down, on the quieter slopes of Giungano, because there, there one could make a "great" wine.

 And now the buffaloes, which connect everything with everything and symbolize the region, come into play.
 If Giuseppe Pagano wants to have vines in a certain place, he just buys a buffalo farm, converts it, expands it to soon 900 animals, and plants the vines there, where Cotarella advised him.
 By the way, Cotarella, who advises some of the most important wine producers, was asked why this gentleman from Paestum, who was not known at all in the wine world before 2011, was suddenly able to achieve such bombastic results in the tastings.
 Cotarella answered: "I tell everyone the same thing.
 When I say 10, there are companies that achieve 7.
 Peppino reaches 12."
 Like a comet, his winery has risen.
 And there we are again with the basic philosophy of Giuseppe Pagano, for whom the most difficult thing is to motivate his employees in such a way that they transfer the joy of life and the love of the region into their work, so that extraordinary products can be created.
 Whether it's mozzarella.
 A banquet.
 A sparkling wine.
 A yoghurt.
 A beach club.
 Olive oil.
 A gourmet restaurant or simply a retail shop - in the end, it's all the same when you do it with detail-oriented dedication, knowledge, sincerity, with the right people and with amore.